almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

         )
         await asyncio.wrap_future(future)
 ```
 We can also define the `__aenter__` and `__aexit__` methods to allow this class to be used in `with` statement.
-This will ensure that the worker thread starts and stops at the right time without slowwing down the main even loop thread:
+This will ensure that the worker thread starts and stops at the right time without slowing down the main even loop thread:
 ```python
     async def __aenter__(self):
         loop = asyncio.get_event_loop()